Which place is cheaper, Winston-Salem or Asheville?

 In the summer, Asheville is around the same temperature as Winston-Salem.
-Typically, the summer temperatures in Asheville in July are around 82°F (28°C), and Winston-Salem is about 81°F (27°C).
+Typically, the summer temperatures in Asheville in July average around 82°F (28°C), and Winston-Salem averages at about 81°F (27°C).

 People are often attracted to the plentiful sunshine in Winston-Salem this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives around the same amount of sunshine as Winston-Salem during summer.
-At this time of the year, Asheville gets 268 hours of sunny skies, while Winston-Salem receives 273 hours of full sun.
+Asheville gets 268 hours of sunny skies, while Winston-Salem receives 273 hours of full sun in the summer.

 Winston-Salem receives a lot of rain in the summer.
 Asheville gets a good bit of rain this time of year.
 In July, Asheville usually receives more rain than Winston-Salem.
-At this time of the year, Asheville gets 5.4 inches (137 mm) of rain, while Winston-Salem receives 4.4 inches (112 mm) of rain each month for the summer.
+Asheville gets 5.4 inches (137 mm) of rain, while Winston-Salem receives 4.4 inches (112 mm) of rain each month for the summer.

 The autumn brings many poeple to Asheville as well as Winston-Salem.
 Many travelers come to Asheville for the hiking trails, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Asheville is generally around the same temperature as Winston-Salem.
-Temperatures in Asheville average around 64°F (18°C), and Winston-Salem stays around 62°F (17°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Winston-Salem fluctuates around 62°F (17°C).

 The sun comes out a lot this time of the year in Winston-Salem.
 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the autumn, Asheville often gets more sunshine than Winston-Salem.
 Asheville gets 229 hours of sunny skies this time of year, while Winston-Salem receives 212 hours of full sun.